 - Grade System Snark: Fry, Amy, and Guenter participate in a class on 20th century history.
 Not only is the professor in charge of the class thick on the sarcasm, but every seat in his lecture hall is rigged to electrocute any student who makes a snide remark, calls out of turn, or answers incorrectly.

 - Great Big Library of Everything: Spoofed.
-All the literature in the world is in the Mars U library on two disks (Fiction and Nonfiction).
+Mars U's library has the largest collection of literature in the Western universe on two disks (Fiction and Nonfiction).

 - Homage: Bender's B-Plot is based directly on Animal House, though it mixes in various parodies of the 80's era college frat film genre as a whole.